 The life cycle of the swallowtail caterpillar varies by species, but they generally follow this outline.
 There are four phases: egg, larva, pupal and adult – the butterfly.
 A caterpillar will hatch from its egg about 3-5 days after being laid.

-As a caterpillar, the swallowtail eat as much as it can for two to four weeks and shed its skin several times as it grows.
+As a caterpillar, the swallowtail eats as much as it can for two to four weeks and sheds its skin several times as it grows.
 These stages are called instars, and the swallowtail caterpillar will go through five instars before it sheds its skin one final time and pupates into its chrysalis.

 When its ready to pupate, the caterpillar will purge itself (a final elimination of liquidy frass) and find the perfect spot to prepare for its chrysalis.
 Then it will form a silk button to attach to and curl into an upside down J shape while it creates a silk thread called a saddle to wrap around itself.
 Within the next day or so, it will shed its final skin and harden into a chrysalis.